NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 After executing these checks, the program returns with a return code that informs about a success or a failure.
 Such result can be evaluated, and the status propagated – technically spoke, **check continiously and evaluate the return code**.

-The magic question is now, how can we continuously monitor if security measurements stays valid?
-It’s easy – we use the same approach as the rest of the cluster workload is monitored.
+The magic question is now, how can we **continuously monitor** if security measurements stays valid?
+It’s easy – we use the **same approach as the rest of the cluster workload** is monitored.

 If a Kubernetes cluster is used to ship an application, somewhere the health state of the Pods is monitored.
 Normally, there is a dashboard with fancy pie charts and other useful information and typically there is also a place that shows which containers are up and running.
-If we want to propagate the security checks into the dashboard the easiest way is to let the container crash continuously.
+If we want to propagate the **failure** of a **security checks** into the dashboard the easiest way is to let the container **crash continuously**.

-We move the previous mentioned checks into a container and let the container execute the checks regularly.
-If it is possible to escalate from a container to the host or if it is possible to exhaust more resources as intended the container should crash.
-The status of the crashed container is propagated into the “normal” container monitoring lifecycle and follow-up actions must be performed.
+The status of the crashed container is **propagated into** the normal **container monitoring lifecycle** and follow-up actions must be performed.

 ### Technical Implementation